martin26/Diablo-II--Vanilla-Frosting/README.txt

 **** New Changes ****

 - Ladder Runewords are now enabled on Single Player.
-- The size of the stash and cube have been increased.
+- The size of the stash, cube, and inventory have been increased.
+- All characters start out with a Horadric Cube
 - You can now upgrade a rune by placing: 2x rune -> next rune (up to Zod)
 - You can now downgrade a rune by placing: rune + antidote -> previous rune.
 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell